SALT-Lab-Human-AI/project-check-point-1-nesj/Checkpoint2_README.md

 - Crafted to help AI tools understand **context**, **caregiving**, and **conversation flow**.
 - Used to test tools’ **empathy**, **memory**, and **real-world responsiveness**.

 #### 1. Prompting Protocol
 - [Persona Prompts](Validations/1.Prompting%20protocol/Persona_Prompts.md) - Persona-based prompting strategies and templates

+- Categorized validation prompts into **Typical**, **Edge**, and **Failure** cases to observe how each AI tool responds in everyday, complex, and safety-critical situations.
+- Revealed major differences in **empathy, memory retention, and emergency handling**, highlighting clear improvement areas for our Carely concept.

 - [Case Classification](Validations/1.Prompting%20protocol/Case%20classification.md) - Guidelines and protocols for case classification